 He has been very active in advocating marginalized voices in society by making more than fifteen short films both in Korea and America.
 Tackling Asian American identity issues, his film "Between Two Worlds" (1996/1998, 30 min.) triggered a national conversation about Asianness in the United States and received awards in Rochester International Film Festival, Asian Cinevision Video Showcase and Sinking Creek Film Festival.
 Dealing with the national tragedy of Sewol Ferry accident in Korea, "Grief over the Sewol Ferry Disaster" (2015, 14 min.) was shown in the opening event for the candle-light protest in Seoul against the corrupted Korean government.
 His various other short films received international recognitions and screenings in Paris, Riyadh, Taipei, Milano, Istanbul, New York City, Chicago, Williamstown, Davis, Rochester, Nashville, and San Francisco.
 Also, Chul participated in television documentaries and talk shows for PBS in New York City and MBC network in Korea as a director, producer, and host.

-Prior to joining ADM at NTU, Chul taught various film and television courses in theory and practice at Korea University as Associate Professor (2007-2012) and San Francisco State University as Assistant Professor (2000-2007), and supervised more than 90 graduate students' theses, dissertations, and creative projects for their degrees in master and doctoral level.
+Prior to joining ADM at NTU, Chul taught various film and television courses in theory and practice at Korea University and San Francisco State University where he supervised more than 90 graduate students' theses, dissertations, and creative projects for their degrees in master and doctoral level.
 He received his Ph.D. in media studies from the University of Iowa and M.F.A. from Brooklyn College, City University of New York (CUNY).

 |Chul's scholarly interests focus on the study of production culture and aesthetics of film and television with a critical cultural studies approach.
 In particular, he is interested in critical and aesthetic implications of the look and sound of film and television, e.g. production design and sound design.
 To understand production culture of film and television, he pays attention to people who make creative decisions to deal with production conventions, creative rights, constraints and possibility in their institutional contexts, and the imagined audience in production process.|